White Peach Scale, Pseudaulacaspis pentagona (Targioni) (Insecta: Hemiptera: Diaspididae)

 Predators

-In Florida, several predators were found to prey on white peach scale.
-Primarily, these species were ladybird beetles (Coleoptera: Coccindellidae), and common lacewings (Neuroptera: Chrysopidae).
-Gall midges, (Diptera: Cecidomyiidae) were also found to attack white peach scale.
+In Florida, several predators feed on white peach scale.
+Primarily, these species are ladybird beetles (Coleoptera: Coccindellidae), and common lacewings (Neuroptera: Chrysopidae).
+Some gall midges (Diptera: Cecidomyiidae) also attack white peach scale.
+In 2009, researchers in Hawaii imported a parasitoid wasp, Encarsia diasapidicola, under quarantine.
+The wasp will be tested under laboratory conditions for white peach scale control.

 Chemical